voidstarsec/blog/_posts/2024-7-7-pifex-config.md

 ![Pifex Baseplate](https://voidstarsec.com/blog/assets/images/pifex-config/baseplate.JPG)

 To purchase a full PiFex kit, including a provisioned SD card, check out our store [here](https://b07fc7-12.myshopify.com/).

 ![Full Kit](https://voidstarsec.com/blog/assets/images/pifex-config/full-kit.JPG)

 If you're interested in a [hardware security training](https://voidstarsec.com/hhb.html) at your organization, please don't hesitate to [contact us](https://voidstarsec.com/#contact).

 If you want to stay up to date on the official releases, new courses and blog posts sign up for our mailing list [here](http://eepurl.com/hSl31f).

+Lastly, as conference season is well underway, I wanted to highlight a new conference that is being put on by an awesome group of researchers: [RSTCON](https://rstcon.org/).
+This conference is focused on cutting-edge research, exploitation, and tradecraft in the logistics, energy, and manufacturing industries.
+The speaker lineup looks incredible and this is a conference that I plan on attending regularly!

+If you're looking for a discounted ticket, you can use the promo code `wrongbaud` for a 10% discount

 Thank you for reading!